mjml/activewatch/README.md

 Response Specification
 ----------------------

-The tertiary part of a manifest entry is the replacement text.
+The tertiary part of a manifest entry is used to compose the response.
+This part is used in different ways by the different response types, but typically you are making up another destination path or filename that is similar to the original relative path.
-Here, you may use traditional python regexp back-references (\1, \2...\n, etc.) as well as a few predefined interpolation variables.
+Here, you may use traditional python regexp back-references (\1, \2...\n, etc.) to refer to captured groups in the original pattern, as well as a number of predefined interpolation variables.

 The following interpolation variables are supported:
 ```